 By this point in the year, most of us are focused on the new year that lies ahead—12 months of unlimited possibilities.
 And yet it’s very common for a client to bring new money into a financial advisor’s office in December.
 Year-end bonuses have been given at holiday parties, insurers have paid year-end settlements, relatives have surprised with large cash gifts.

 Where do you go now with that new money?
 To most financial advisors, the answer is a no-brainer, almost reflexive: It belongs in the stock market, where it can be exposed to the growth potential of equities.
 Your client will evaluate your investment expertise over their money's long-term progress.

 But now?
 At this point in the market?
 This December some advisors are choosing to hedge how they put new money to work, given the near-term market risks.

-Morningstar Overall RatingTM Among 121 Options-based funds.
-The Fund's load-waived Class I Shares had 5 stars for 3 years and 5 stars for 5 years out of 121 and 69 Options-based Funds, respectively, for the period ended 5/31/2020.
+Morningstar Overall RatingTM Among 113 Options-based funds.
+The Fund's risk-adjusted returns based on load-waived Class I Shares had 5 stars for 3 years and 5 stars for 5 years out of 113 and 69 Options-based Funds, respectively, for the period ended 8/31/2020.